High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Introduction

-is then only locally determined, i.e., for $B^{j}$ large enough its value depends only from the behaviour of $T(y)$ in a\ neighbourhood of $x.$ This is a very important property, for instance when dealing with spherical random fields which can only be partially observed, the canonical example being provided by the masking effect of the Milky Way on Cosmic Microwave Background (CMB) radiation.
+is then only locally determined, that is, for $B^{j}$ large enough its value depends only on the behaviour of $T(y)$ in a neighbourhood of $x$.
+This is a very important property, for instance, when dealing with spherical random fields which can only be partially observed, the canonical example being provided by the masking effect of the Milky Way on Cosmic Microwave Background (CMB) radiation.

-It is hence very natural to produce out of $\left\{ \beta _{j}(x)\right\} $ nonlinear statistics of great practical relevance.
-To provide a concrete example, a widely disputed theme in CMB data analysis concerns the existence of asymmetries in the angular power spectrum; it has been indeed often suggested that the angular power $\left\{ C_{\mathbb{\ell }}\right\} $ may exhibit different behaviour for different subsets of the sky, at least over some multipole range, see for instance \cite{hansen2009}, \cite{pietrobon1}.
+It is hence very natural to produce out of $ \{ \beta_{j}(x) \} $ nonlinear statistics of great practical relevance.
+To provide a concrete example, a widely disputed theme in CMB data analysis concerns the existence of asymmetries in the angular power spectrum; it has been indeed often suggested that the angular power $ \{ C_{\mathbb{\ell}} \} $ may exhibit different behaviour for different subsets of the sky, at least over some multipole range; see, for instance, \cite{hansen2009,pietrobon1}.
 It is readily seen that

-which hence suggests a natural \textquotedblleft local\textquotedblright\ estimator for a binned form of the angular power spectrum.
-More precisely, it is natural to consider some form of averaging and introduce
+which hence suggests a natural ``local'' estimator for a binned form of the angular power spectrum (note that the right-hand side does not depend on $x$, as a consequence of isotropy).
+More precisely, it is natural to consider some form of averaging and introduce the process